Bothell, Washington: Economy

-The city is also home to major facilities for Philips Medical Systems, which manufactures its ultrasound equipment and Sonicare toothbrushes in Bothell and maintains a regional sales office; Lockheed Martin's subsidiary Aculight, which creates laser equipment for medical and defense use; and medical device company Ventec Life Systems, which manufactures ventilators.
+The city is also home to major facilities for Philips Medical Systems, which manufactures its ultrasound equipment and Sonicare toothbrushes in Bothell at a 57 acre campus that includes a regional sales office.
+Bothell also has major locations for Lockheed Martin's subsidiary Aculight, which creates laser equipment for medical and defense use; and medical device company Ventec Life Systems, which manufactures ventilators.
 Immunex opened their Bothell campus, which included the first major pharmaceutical manufacturing plant in the Pacific Northwest, in 1992; the company was later acquired by Amgen in 2002 but the plant remained a major employer in Bothell until it was shut down in 2015.

 Other major technology industries in Bothell include information technology and telecommunications.
 The city's second-largest employer is wireless provider AT&T Mobility, which maintains a backbone network facility and call center in Bothell.
 Another major cellular service provider, T-Mobile US, is also a major employer in the city and has one of its largest offices in Canyon Park.
 Two firms associated with the electricity industry, Teltone and Leviton Network Solutions, also have facilities in Bothell.
 Google opened a Bothell office in 2011 and outsources some of its Google Maps teams to another company in the city.
 A quantum computing research and development plant in Bothell—the first to be built in the United States—was opened by IonQ in 2024.
 Microsoft had a Canyon Park campus in the 2000s that housed servers for the company's web services and previously used a building in the area to package its consumer software.

 Other companies in the Canyon Park area include Boeing and Panasonic Avionics due to the proximity to aerospace facilities in Everett.
 A United States Army Reserve facility, the Staff Sgt.
 Joe R. Hooper Army Reserve Center, is located in the northwest part of the city on Nike Hill.
 It opened in 1993 and also houses the Region X headquarters of the Federal Emergency Management Agency in an underground facility that was formerly a bunker.
 Real estate trade magazine publisher Scotsman Guide is based in Bothell.
 Defunct specialty retailer Pacific Linen was based in the city until 1996.